meeedbkr/COMPUTER-VISION-MST-IMSC/TPS/TP1/README.md

 *
 	The script will display the following images, each showing the result of a different bitwise operation:

-		* A 300x300 black square with a white borde
+		* A 300x300 black square with a white border
-		* A 300x300 black circle filled with whit
+		* A 300x300 black circle filled with white
-		* The result of the "AND" operation on the square and circl
+		* The result of the "AND" operation on the square and circle
-		* The result of the "OR" operation on the square and circl
+		* The result of the "OR" operation on the square and circle
-		* The result of the "XOR" operation on the square and circl
+		* The result of the "XOR" operation on the square and circle
-		* The result of the "NOT" operation on the circl
+		* The result of the "NOT" operation on the circle

 ## Notes